 Assuring compliance with our nation's environmental laws is one of EPA's primary commitments.
 In carrying out this responsibility, we use many different approaches.
 One approach is to seek help from you by asking you to provide EPA with information about potentially harmful environmental activities in your communities and workplaces.
 Reports from the public have led to state and federal enforcement cases and ultimately served environmental protection well.

 In its 35 years as a federal agency, EPA has changed the way each of us looks at how our own actions can make a difference.
 Most importantly, you, the public, are seeing yourselves as custodians of the nation's environment, and have become aware of how your actions can affect the health and welfare of our communities.

 Violations of environmental laws take many different forms.
 Some are done intentionally and may be criminal violations.
 For more information on environmental crimes, please review the Violation Types and Examples page.

 EPA does not have jurisdiction over automobile safety, consumer product safety, foods, medicine, cosmetics, or medical devices.
 These and other issues are concerns of other federal, tribal, state or local agencies.
-Examples of different situations and who to call.
+Does EPA Handle all Environmental Concerns?